RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       If you've set up Dynamic Landscape Weather Effects (following the directions laid out in the DLWE section of this readme) and interactions aren't happening, here's a list of things to check:

-      - Make sure your landscape (or static mesh) has simple collision using the Object Type specified by "Landscape Object Type" in the DLWE settings on UDW.
-By default, this is World Static.
-Also make sure the collision is configured to respond to queries.
+      - Make sure your landscape (or static mesh) has World Static simple collision which responds to queries and blocks the Visilibity channel.

-      - Make certain "Enable Dynamic Landscape Weather Effects" is on.

       - Make sure the DLWE Interaction component is positioned and has a size big enough to trigger interactions with the surface.

       - Note the Control Point Location Source in the advanced dropdown of the Basic Controls category.
-This determines the area the DLWE effects can happen in, and by default it's centered on the player pawn location.
+This determines the area the DLWE interactions can happen in, and by default it's centered on the player pawn location.
 If your camera is far from your pawn, or a pawn doesn't exist at all, you may need to change this setting.

 -----
 WEATHER PARTICLES NOT COLLIDING WITH OBJECTS
 -----

-      If you're having trouble with weather  particles not being blocked by objects that they seemingly should, here are a few things to check:
+      If you're having trouble with weather  particles not being blocked by objects that they seemingly should, here are a few things to check, based on what you have Particle Collion Mode set to:

+      Simple Collision

-      - Make sure the object has simple collision.
+      - Make sure the object has simple collision geometry.
 The traces used by the particles only check for simple collision.

       - Make sure the collision profile of the object is set to block the trace channel selected on UDW as "Weather Particle Collision Channel".
 By default this is Visibility.
-Also make sure the collision response is Collision Enabled or Query Only, as queries are what the particles use.
+Also make sure the collision response is Collision Enabled or Query Only, as queries are what niagara particles use.

       - If particles are coming through the roof of a building with a very tall ceiling, it may be that the particles aren't checking high enough for the ceiling when they spawn in.
 You can adjust this distance using "Ceiling Check Height" on UDW.

+      Distance Field Collision

+      - Make sure your project is configured to generate mesh distance fields.

+      - Use the viewport option Show > Visualize > Global Distance Field, to see the distance field for your level.
+These are the surfaces weather particles will be sampling.
+Use this to spot issues with individual meshes' distance fields.

+      - Make sure the meshes you want to block the weather particles have "Affect Distance Field Lighting" turned on.
+This is what causes a mesh to be represented in the global distance field.

+      - Make sure the distance field walls are thick enough.
+Very thin distance fields can allow fast moving particles to go through.

 -----
 WEATHER SOUNDS GO QUIET AT INCORRECT TIMES